Old Bay Stove Top Popcorn

 - 2 tablespoons (30 g) unsalted butter melted

 - 1 tablespoon + 1 teaspoon Old Bay seasoning

-- Heat the oil in a large saucepot (5 quarts) over medium-high heat.
-Once the oil is heated, add 3-4 kernels of corn, cover the pot, and wait until they have popped.
+- Heat the oil in a large saucepot (5 quarts in size) over medium-high heat.
+Once the oil is heated, add 3 to 4 kernels of corn, cover the pot, and wait until they have popped.
 Immediately add the remaining popcorn kernels, and cover the pot tightly with a lid again.